What goes up must come down, which seems to be true of our property markets at present.

 In fact, there are multiple property markets around Australia, defined by geographic location, price point and type of property, which are all currently at different stages of the property cycle.

-So let’s look at 9 ways you can outperform a slow or mediocre market.
+So let’s look at 9 ways you can outperform a slow real estate market.

 1. Outperform the averages